 Unique to the Windows app is split tunneling.
 This allows you to decide which apps do or don’t use the VPN, and to exclude or include specified IPs.
 It is worth noting that spilt tunneling does not work with sites or services that resolve to multiple domains, which includes Netflix, Amazon, BBC iPlayer, and many other popular streaming services.
 But this a shame, but is an inherent limitation of the technology.
 This VPN will also enable you to unblock Youtube videos that are restricted within your region,

 The macOS, iOS, and Android apps use the IKEv2 VPN protocol.
-The macOS app now features a kill switch.
+Their MacOS VPN app now features a kill switch.
 The mobile apps don't, but do have “Always-on VPN,” which re-establishes a dropped VPN connection quickly and automatically.